-Taking nutritional Citrus Bioflavonoid supplements can benefit Diffuse Large B-Cell Lymphoma (Relapsed Refractory DLBCL) cancer patients on Prednisone treatment.
-But avoid Citrus Bioflavonoid supplements if on Pazopanib treatment for Desmoid Tumor.
-Similarly, taking nutritional supplement Citrus Bioflavonoid can benefit healthy individuals who are at genetic risk of cancer due to mutation of gene TP53.
-But avoid taking nutritional supplement Citrus Bioflavonoid when at genetic risk of cancer due to mutation of gene CDH1.
+Taking Citrus Bioflavanoid extracts or nutritional supplements may benefit Primary Hodgkin Lymphoma patients on Bleomycin treatment over Spirulina nutritional supplements.
+But Citrus Bioflavanoid supplements or Citrus Bioflavanoid extracts offer less benefit if on Radiation treatment for Primary Urethral Squamous Cell Carcinoma compared to Bamboo.
+Similarly, taking nutritional supplements Citrus Bioflavanoid may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene JAK2 over Rosemary.
+But avoid nutritional supplements Citrus Bioflavanoid when at genetic risk of cancer due to mutation of gene RET.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Desmoid Tumor or Diffuse Large B-Cell Lymphoma (Relapsed Refractory DLBCL), the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Citrus Bioflavonoid.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Hodgkin Lymphoma or Primary Urethral Squamous Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Citrus Bioflavanoid.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Citrus Bioflavonoid?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene CDH1 the same as due to mutation of gene TP53?
-Are the implications of Desmoid Tumor same as Diffuse Large B-Cell Lymphoma (Relapsed Refractory DLBCL)?
-Is it one and the same if you are on treatment Pazopanib or Prednisone?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Citrus Bioflavanoid extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene JAK2 the same as due to mutation of gene RET?
+Are the implications of Primary Hodgkin Lymphoma the same as Primary Urethral Squamous Cell Carcinoma?
+Is it one and the same if you are on treatment with Radiation or Bleomycin?

 Citrus Bioflavonoids are natural compounds found in citrus fruits like oranges, tangerines, lemons, grapefruits, pomelos, and limes.
 Citrus bioflavonoids have strong antioxidant properties and are considered to have many health-promoting benefits.
 Following are some of the potential health benefits of citrus bioflavonoids: